true-while/AzureFastStartForIoT/Connected Campus/README.md

 9. ![Setting the visualization value to show average data](images/vizaverage.png).
 10. The final visualization shows the average of all the temprature values it has received from Stream Analytics.
 11. ![The Final Visualization](images/visualfinal.png).
-12. Click on Pin symbol on top of the chart to add it to dashboard.
-Save it before pining to the dashboard.
+12. Click on the Pin symbol at the top of the chart to add it to a dashboard.
+Enter a name for the dashboard then press __Save and Continue__.
     ![Saving the report](images/savereport.png).